AynurHasanova/gcd-blog/README.md

-# gcd-blog
+# New-Medium - An Online Publishing Platform

-This blog post was built by using NodeJS, ExpressJS, Handlebars, MongoDB, Semantic-UI.
+This blog platform is called New-Medium and was built by using a couple of libraries, mainly NodeJS, ExpressJS, Handlebars, MongoDB, Mongoose, and Semantic-UI.

 It provides the following functionality: